 I know most people would defer to using instant oats or rolled oats for the topping, but by using oat cereal I got to:

 - Use the Nestle Gerber Oat Cereal my youngest didn’t get to finish (yay for using it creatively).

 - Skip the step of grinding the oats for the cake and topping.
 Most crumb toppings that use whole oats can be a bit tough on the chew and give you more of a fruit crisp texture.
-By using the Nestle Gerber Oat Cereal it make the cake tender and the crumbly topping deliciously crispy and buttery without a chew to it that whole oats would’ve provided.

 - If you have instant oats or regular rolled oats and would like to use those up, pulse them in a food processor until they resemble a breadcrumb texture.